sek0002/underwater_video_colour_corrector/README.md

 - For the best experience, use Python 3.10+.
 - If OpenCV installation is problematic on your system, consider using a platform-specific wheel or a conda environment.
+- ffmpeg needs to be bundled with the GUI when building
+- Currently in pre-release/beta, script runs great but may be slow on large videos (2k/4k, high FPS).
+- Downsample video output (max speed increase), disabling auto contrast/brightness (medium speed increase) or enabling performance flags (ie. fast shadows and lower HS map scale, lowest speed increase) are currently the best way to speed up processing speed.
+Further speed optimziations planned for future.

 ## Repository layout